upros/brski-cloud/anima-brski-cloud.md

 ### Cloud Registrar Discovery

 BRSKI defines how a pledge MAY contact a well known URI of a cloud registrar if a local domain registrar cannot be discovered.
 Additionally, certain pledge types may never attempt to discover a local domain registrar and may automatically bootstrap against a cloud registrar.

 The details of the URI are manufacturer specific, with BRSKI giving the example "brski-registrar.manufacturer.example.com".

+The Pledge SHOULD be provided with the entire URL of the Cloud Registrar, including the path component, which is typically "/.well-known/brski/requestvoucher", but may be another value.

 ### Pledge - Cloud Registrar TLS Establishment Details

-The pledge MUST use an Implicit Trust Anchor database (see {{RFC7030}}) to authenticate the cloud registrar service as described in {{?RFC6125}}.
+The pledge MUST use an Implicit Trust Anchor database (see {{RFC7030}}) to authenticate the cloud registrar service.
+The Pledge can be done with pre-loaded trust-anchors that are used to validate the TLS connection.
+This can be using a public Web PKI trust anchors using {{RFC6125}} DNS-ID mechanisms, a pinned certification authority, or even a pinned public.
+This is a local implementation decision.

 The pledge MUST NOT establish a provisional TLS connection (see BRSKI section 5.1) with the cloud registrar.

 The cloud registrar MUST validate the identity of the pledge by sending a TLS CertificateRequest message to the pledge during TLS session establishment.